nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Bring Junpei, Mitsuru, Akihiko

-Make sure Mothman has Ziodyne, if not get it
+*Make sure Mothman has Ziodyne, if not get it*

 ### Primitive Idol, Shouting Tiara, & Wrathful Book

 - Start with Mothman
 - Set everyone to Knockdown, Junpei to Heal/Support
 - Scan the Idol -> Tiara -> Book
-- Ziodyne the Idol and Bufula the Tiara turn 1
+- Turn 1: Ziodyne the Idol, Bufula the Tiara, Agidyne x2 on the Book
 - After Stagnant Air, swap Junpei to Knockdown, Agidyne the book, and Infuriate
 - Give exp to Succubus